romaintrovallet/tutorials/NCS_BLE_DFU.md

 - How to perform a DFU over Bluetooth
 - How to use nRF Connect Application
 - How to use MCUmgr-Web
-- Using the BLE Peripheral LBS sample
+- With the BLE Peripheral LBS sample

 Things omitted for the sake of simplicity: